nspcc-dev/neo-go/docs/cli.md

 non-divisible tokens and 100% of the token is transferred if there is only one owner of this token for divisible tokens.

-Unlike NEP-17 tokens functionality, `multitransfer` command currently not supported on NEP-11 tokens.
+Unlike NEP-17 tokens functionality, `multitransfer` command is currently not supported on NEP-11 tokens.

 #### Tokens Of